Best Cashback Credit Cards in Malaysia 2026

 Most banks require you to pay your statement balance in full by the due date to qualify for cashback.
 Pay late, pay only the minimum, or miss the payment entirely, and the bank forfeits your rebate.

 Here's what happens: You earned RM50 cashback in November, but you only paid the minimum RM50 on your RM2,000 December statement.
-Not only do you lose the RM50 cashback, you're now paying 15% to 18% per annum in finance charges on the outstanding RM1,950, hence about RM30 per month until you clear the balance.
+Not only do you lose the RM50 cashback, but you're now paying 15% to 18% per annum in finance charges on the outstanding RM1,950, hence about RM30 per month until you clear the balance.
 That RM50 you thought you'd saved is now costing you money.

 If you're not paying in full every month, cashback cards don't make financial sense.
 The interest charges will always exceed your rebates.

-Missing the Minimum Spend by RM50
+Missing Minimum Spend by RM50

 Spend RM2,450 when your card requires RM2,500, and you drop into a lower tier or lose the cashback entirely.
 If you spent RM300 on petrol expecting 12% back (RM36), you'll get 0.2% (RM0.60) instead, all because you fell RM50 short.